eholzbe/Hydraulic-testing/paper.md

 The notebook by @olsthoorn gave the initial idea for the here presented implementation.
 A pump test [@wit:1963], performed in the Netherlands and popularized by the well-established textbook of @KdR:1994, is used for demonstrating several evaluation methods.
 So far this basic idea is also followed here.
 In the presented hydraulic testing notebook further methods for different aquifer types are introduced.
 Moreover the notebook has been set up in a way that users who are unskilled in computational methods can perform all operations easily using buttons, checkboxes, and sliders.

 At first, for instructors we briefly describe some technical aspects.
-The notebook starts with methods that utilize the steady state or steady shape data only: @thiem for confined and unconfined aquifers, as well as de Glee @deglee:1930 for leaky aquifers.
+The notebook starts with methods that utilize the steady state or steady shape data only: @thiem for confined and unconfined aquifers, as well as @deglee:1930 for leaky aquifers.
 Concerning the more common task based on time series data the graphical method of is outlined, where the aquifer characteristics are obtained from the slope and zero of a straight line.
 The classical graphical method is to match the data with the Theis type curve using a transparent paper sheet.
 In the notebook the user can explore this procedure using sliders.

 Figure 2 is a visualization of the input data in semi-log coordinates.
 Figure 3 demonstrates curve matching by the operation of sliders.
 The data curve (dots) is shifted in the direction of the coordinate axes depending upon the operation of the sliders.
 The aim is to match the dots with the type curve (blue).
 Former positions of the dots are depicted in grey.
 The positions corresponding to the actual values of the sliders are shown in orange.